Irma winds down, not before appearing to set a record for most records

 "We have the largest flotilla operation in our nation's history to help not only the people of Puerto Rico, the people of the U.S. Virgin Islands, but also St. Martin and other non-U.S. islands affected," he said.

 Moody's Analytics, the research arm of the financial services giant Moody's Corp., estimated Monday that Irma would end up having caused $64 billion to $92 billion of damage in the United States.
-It stressed that that's just a preliminary estimate.
+It stressed that that was just a preliminary estimate.

-Insurance losses, meanwhile, are projected to reach as high as $40 billion, the risk modeling firm AIR Worldwide said Monday.
+Insurance losses are projected to reach as high as $40 billion, the risk modeling firm AIR Worldwide said Monday.

 Trump said Sunday, "Right now, we're worried about lives."
 Still, he acknowledged, recovery from Irma is "going to cost a lot of money."